sigcsets/sigcse2022/_authors/papers.md

 * Experience Reports and Tools papers are a deeply reflective case study or experience that is of interest to the community; they typically don't have research questions, but instead, provide a reflection on the goal of the experience.
 * Papers that are describing a tool and its use should be submitted to the Experience Reports and Tools track.
 A research study on a tool should be submitted to the Computing Education Research track.

-Authors are encouraged to read the [reviewer guidelines](/reviewers/paper-review-guidelines) to understand how reviewers are expected to evaluate submissions.

 ### Paper Resources
 There are many resources for writing high quality papers for submission to the SIGCSE Technical Symposium.
-We encourage authors to read and evaluate papers from prior SIGCSE Technical Symposium, especially those designated as *best papers*, which were selected both due to content and high quality reporting (E.g.: [for example, the SIGCSE TS 2020 best papers](https://sigcse2020.sigcse.org/online/index.html#best-papers)).
-Authors will also likely find the [paper review guidelines](../reviewers/paper-review-guidelines.html) beneficial for identifying how reviewers will assess papers for each track.
+We encourage authors to read and evaluate papers from prior SIGCSE Technical Symposium, especially those designated as *best papers*, which were selected both due to content and high quality reporting (for example the [SIGCSE TS 2020 best papers](https://sigcse2020.sigcse.org/online/index.html#best-papers)).
+Authors will also likely find the [paper review guidelines](/reviewers/paper-review-guidelines.html) beneficial for identifying how reviewers will assess papers for each track.
 Below, we list additional resources that you may find useful as you write your papers, especially computing education research papers.

 * [Writing a research question (csedresearch.org)](https://csedresearch.org/write-a-research-question/)
 * [Reporting Tips (csedresearch.org)](https://csedresearch.org/reporting-activities/)